 We are at a crossroads in America where the people will decide how to bring back the civil discourse and redefine who we are.
 Our institutions are toppling under the weight of an unsustainable model, and as we set the course for our world, we are asking essential questions on a personal and global level.
 What is our role in our democratic republic, and how can our individual pursuit of happiness contribute to the whole of humanity?
 Despite what we are constantly told, we are not a country divided.
 We are a diverse people who have long ago created an agreement to self-govern instead of putting our destiny in the hands of a monarch or elite ruling class.
 It is okay that we disagree as long as we hold the space for the Civil Graces that united us before and continue to unite us today.
 The question is do we focus on the divide or do we focus on continuing the discourse?
 There is a big difference in the outcome depending upon our choice.

 The Civil Graces Project gives space for that dialogue.
 Together we will explore these beliefs and dig to the heart of their meaning.
-We will look at current issues and consider how we can reshape the debate by creating space for the common ground that connects us rather than focusing on what divides us.
+We will look at current issues and consider how we can reshape the debate by finding the common ground that connects us rather than focusing on what divides us.
 I designed the logo for Civil Graces to be two fingerprints that combine and form a heart.
 I believe that while we each have our unique identity, we can find space where we unite.
-By taking care of the space in between, we heal our communities, our nation and our world.
+By taking care of the space in between, we heal our communities, our nation, and our world.
 It also signifies that when we are on opposite sides of a debate, we have to have courage, which originally meant to “come with one’s full heart” to find the third way…the middle path.
 The Civil Graces are those unifying, timeless beliefs that will guide us through the journey as we create that “more perfect union.”